Why Your Website Isn’t Ranking on Google: Common Issues and Solutions

 4. There’s No Internal Linking Strategy

+Internal linking is one of the most overlooked ranking factors.
 If your pages are isolated with no structured links between them, you weaken topical authority.

 5. You’re Expecting Instant Results

+SEO is not immediate.
 Even when everything is structured correctly, rankings take time to develop.
 Search engines need to:

 Crawl